JMRI: DecoderPro User Guide

 - Roster ID

-- The ID for this entry.
-You can change it if you want, in which case it will appear in selection boxes, etc, with the new ID name.
+- Your name for the new locomotive, see above.
+You can change an entry's ID later, in which case it will appear in new selection boxes, etc, with the new ID name.

 - DCC Address